Gippsland, Victoria, Australia: What to pack, what to wear, and when to go [2023]

 January

-If you go to Gippsland in January, you will notice that it is a perfect temperature.
-Expect it to rain about a third of the time.
+If you go to Gippsland in January, you will notice that it is warm.
+Expect it to rain regularly.
 Daytime temperatures are in the high 70s F (mid 20s C).

 What to wear/what to pack: